atomic14/diy-alexa/TUTORIAL.md

 ## Introduction

-This tutorial will guide you through the process of creating your own DIY Alexa using the ESP32 and Wit.AI.
+This tutorial will guide you through the process of creating your own DIY Alexa using the ESP32 and Wit.ai.

 There's a full video tutorial to accompany this available here: